sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

 ### basic auth (with username/password or bearer token based)

-For basic auth, you can have a csv file with password/username/userid and use that static file as the source of authentication.
+For basic auth, you can have a csv file with `password,username,userid` and use that static file as the source of authentication.
 The file has 3 columns `password,username,userid`.
 This file is passed as an option to the kube-apiserver.

 For example `cat /etc/systemd/system/kube-apiserver.service`